zhu-xlab/SCST_4_RS/README.md

 <tr>
 <td>

 Forked from SalesForce's LAVIS repository, this improved version implements Reinforcement Learning to bolster image captioning abilities for the specific domain of remote sensing.
-On top of optimization through Cross-Entropy loss minimization, a few supplementary Reinforcement Learning epochs are completed to guide the model towards more desirable outputs, using learning signals tailored to the domain of Remote Sensing.
-More precisely, **Self-Critical Sequence Training** (<a>https://arxiv.org/abs/1612.00563), a variant of the **REINFORCE** algorithm which is similar to PPO, is used to enforce these learning signals.
+On top of optimization through Cross-Entropy loss minimization, a few supplementary Reinforcement Learning epochs are ran to guide the model towards more desirable outputs, using well-crafted learning signals.
+More precisely, **Self-Critical Sequence Training** (<a>https://arxiv.org/abs/1612.00563), a variant of the **REINFORCE** algorithm, which is similar to PPO or GRPO, is used to enforce these learning signals.

 <details open>
 <summary>Additional info</summary>